Brex Empower Platform

 You can connect your company resources with Brex using your account and routing numbers found by following the steps in How do I find my account and routing number?.
 For instructions on connecting popular payroll services, please read How do I connect my payroll to my Brex business account?.

-Once your admin has set up your Brex account, you can expect to receive an invitation to create your user profile.
+Once your account or card admin has set up your Brex account, you can expect to receive an invitation to create your user profile.
 Here are the steps you’ll want to follow after that invitation email arrives in your inbox.

 Step 1: Accept your invitation

-If your team's admin has created a new user account for you, you'll receive an email with the subject line: “[Action Required] Welcome to Brex!
+If your team's account, card, or user management admin has created a new user account for you, you'll receive an email with the subject line: “[Action Required] Welcome to Brex!
 Your corporate card is waiting.”
 When you open the email, click the Create account button to accept your invitation.